canada-ca/PCTF-CCP/public-sector-profile/Readme.md

 Please find attached the latest IMSC PCTF Version 1.0 Document Version 0.5 dated May 30th, 2019

 A quick recap of sequence of events leading up to this document version:

-•	In January 2019, weekly IMSC PCTF working group calls were established.
+* In January 2019, weekly IMSC PCTF working group calls were established.
 Work-in-progress material was circulated on a regular basis.
-•	On February 26th, 2019, the IMSC met in person to discuss the ongoing work of the PCTF.
+* On February 26th, 2019, the IMSC met in person to discuss the ongoing work of the PCTF.
-•	On March 28th, 2019, the IMSC PCTF Version 1.0 Document Version 0.4 Consultation Draft was released.
+* On March 28th, 2019, the IMSC PCTF Version 1.0 Document Version 0.4 Consultation Draft was released.
-•	During the period (March 28 to present), we received almost 200 comments, which we have reviewed and disposed in the attached version.
+* During the period (March 28 to present), we received almost 200 comments, which we have reviewed and disposed in the attached version.
-•	We also provided approximately 200 comments to the DIACC PCTF Overview (this is a separate document authored by DIACC TFEC).

 The public sector profile of the PCTF reflects: